 “My favorite feature is being able to upload yield data directly from my combine to FarmLogs.
 Almost daily I will pull up yield data from the past season while doing tillage or spraying in that field.
 It really changes the way you look at the land you farm.” —Wesley P., Texas

-Turn your field files into easy-to-read maps that you can look at side-by-side.
-Quickly sort, compare, and contrast how your inputs have contributed to crop yield.
+Quickly sort, compare, and contrast how your inputs have contributed to crop yield with the Field Data Explorer.

 Your equipment is one of your highest-valued business assets.
 FarmLogs gives you an easy way to keep a record of each machine you rent or own.